RLuckom/exploranda/docs/getting-started.md

 };
 ```

-The full code of this exercise can be found in the `examples` directory,
+The full code of this exercise can be found in [`../examples/gopherExample.js`](../examples/gopherExample.js) directory,
 and further documentation can be found in the README.